Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 2. A [custom event](/client-sdk/custom-events) is created when the confirmation email goes out.
 This is retained in the Conversation for that user.

-3. A chat screen is loaded that contains the current order data, and order and message history.
-The order and message history is stored in a Conversation associated with the user.
+3. A chat screen is loaded that contains the current order data, order history, and message history.
+The order and message histories are stored in a Conversation associated with the user.

 4. Two way chat can then take place between the customer and a support agent.

 ## Installation

-The following assumes you have the `git` and `npm` commands available on the command line.
+The following procedure assumes you have the `git` and `npm` commands available on the command line.

-1. Install the Nexmo CLI:
+**1.** Install the Nexmo CLI:

 ``` bash
 npm install nexmo-cli -g
 ```

-2. Initialize your credentials for use with the Nexmo CLI:
+**2.** Initialize your credentials for use with the Nexmo CLI:

 ``` bash
 nexmo setup NEXMO_API_KEY NEXMO_API_SECRET
 ```

-This will update your `~/.nexmorc` file.
+This will update your `~/.nexmorc` file on Linux or macOS.
 On Windows this file is stored in your User directory, for example, `C:\Users\James\.nexmorc`.

-3. Clone the repo:
+**3.** Clone the GitHub repo for this use case:

 ``` bash
 git clone https://github.com/nexmo-community/sendinblue-use-case.git
 ```

-4. Change into the cloned project directory.
+**4.** Change into the cloned project directory.

-5. Install required npm modules:
+**5.** Install the required NPM modules:

 ``` bash
 npm install